2025 International Championship: Round two (last 64)

 The previous year's runner-up Chris Wakelin (pictured in 2016) lost to the world number 111 Jiang Jun.

 The previous year's runner-up Chris Wakelin lost 2–6 to the world number 111 Jiang Jun, while Selby defeated Liu Hongyu in a deciding frame.
 Higgins made breaks of 86, 66, and 56 during his 6–2 win over Oliver Lines, saying afterwards that "[Lines] really struggled and I just picked up the pieces."
-Kyren Wilson made a highest break of 95 as he beat David Lilley 6–2, Trump defeated Matthew Stevens 6–3, and Zak Surety advanced with a 6–1 win over Xiao Guodong.
-Continuing his title defence, Ding made two further centuries of 134 and 112 as he defeated Holt 6–1, meaning that he had won 12 of the first 13 frames he had played at the event, six of them with century breaks.
+Kyren Wilson made a highest break of 95 as he beat David Lilley 6–2.
+Trump defeated Matthew Stevens 6–3, and Zak Surety advanced with a 6–1 win over Xiao Guodong.
+Continuing his title defence, Ding made two further centuries of 134 and 112 as he defeated Holt 6–1, meaning he had won twelve of the first thirteen frames he had played at the event, six of them with century breaks.
 O'Sullivan lost the first two frames against Sanderson Lam but then took six in a row for a 6–2 victory.
 Having recently claimed his maiden ranking title at the 2025 Northern Ireland Open, Lisowski made four centuries of 127, 103, 115, and 130 in his 6–4 win over Louis Heathcote, who also produced a century of 136 in the match.
 Zhao made a highest break of 111 as he beat Fan Zhengyi 6–3.
-Barry Hawkins beat Huang Jiahao in a deciding frame after Huang had made breaks of 110 and 130 in the match.
+Barry Hawkins defeated Huang Jiahao in a deciding frame after Huang had made breaks of 110 and 130 in the match.

 Murphy won the first three frames against the 14-year-old wildcard Wang, who then made breaks of 81, 100, and 58 to tie the scores at 3–3.
 Murphy won frame seven with a 77 break, but Wang made breaks of 105 and 74 as he took a 5–4 lead.
-After Wang missed a black off its spot in frame 10, Murphy tied the scores with a break of 72 and then took the decider with an 89 break.
+After Wang missed a off in frame 10, Murphy tied the scores with a break of 72 and then took the decider with an 89 break.
 After the match, Murphy said: "I've never seen anything like that.
 I was good at 14.
 [O'Sullivan] was good at 14, as were many others.
 I think that young man may well be the best 14-year-old I've ever seen.
 He has everything.
 I kept waiting for him to crack but he played like someone who has 20 titles and doesn't have a care in the world.
 I think I've just seen the future of snooker."
 Highfield made back-to-back centuries of 117 and 102 as he defeated Pang Junxu 6–4.
 Hossein Vafaei, Jak Jones, and Slessor each made three century breaks in their respective matches as they all advanced to the last 32.